Health Programs and Screenings

 This program is being offered free of charge by the Baltimore County Department of Aging (BCDA) in partnership through a grant with the Maryland Department of Aging.
-The workshops are for people 18 years and older with chronic conditions, chronic pain or diabetes.
-The program is modeled after the Chronic Disease Self Management Program (CDSMP), Chronic Pain Self Management Program (CPSMP) and Diabetes Self Management Program (DSMP) from Stanford University.
+The program is modeled after the Chronic Disease Self Management Program (CDSMP) and Diabetes Self Management Program (DSMP) from Stanford University.
 For more information on how to register for a class call the Health and Wellness office at 410-887-2040.

-In this six-week CDSMP course participants will learn strategies to:
+In this six-week DSMP course participants will learn:

 - Communicate with health care professionals